jmagaram/rescript-seq/SEQ_RESEARCH.md

 ```

-### Naming of "reduce" and "runningTotal"
+### Naming for "sumBy" and "prefixSum"

 `fold` is powerful since you can supply a default `zero` value and compute a type that is different than what you start with.
 But a simpler version, where the initial value is the first value, is useful too.
 F# has this.
 They call it `reduce` vs. `fold`.
-However in JavaScript `Array.reduce` does both, depending on whether an initial parameter is provided.

-Just like `fold` and related to `scan`, I want simplified forms like `total` and `runningTotal`.
-A common name in various programming languages is `cumsum` for cumulative sum.
-Other possible names `prefixSum`, `runningSum`, `partialSums`, `exclusiveScan`, etc. Haskell has this as something like `scanll`.

-I have version of `fold` and `reduce` that stop when a condition occurs, like `foldUntil` and `reduceUntil`. `totalUntil` or `totalWhile`?
+In JavaScript `Array.reduce` you can omit the initial parameter.
+Haskell and other packages have this simplified flavor of fold.
+Also, just like `fold` is related to `scan`, it is useful to have a function that returns running sums, an inclusive scan.

+Don't want the term to be too number-focused, since you can accumulate strings, arrays, etc.

+`minBy` and `maxBy` already exist.
+The result type is the same as the source type.

+Possible names for complete sum: `reduceFromFirst`, `sumBy`, `totalBy`.

+Possible names for running sum: `prefixSum`, `cumulativeSum`, `runningTotal`, `partialSums`, `cumsum` (used in MATLAB, R, and Julia), `accumulate`.

+In F#, `sumBy` allows you to turn each item into a number, and then adds them up using the default zero.
+Sometimes `By` suffix means a projection, but in this case you'd want to use `reduce`.

 See [prefix sum](https://en.wikipedia.org/wiki/Prefix_sum)

-Don't want the term to be number-focused, since you can accumulate strings, arrays, etc.

-Proposals:

-- `reduce`, `foldUntil`, `reduceWhile`, and for all intermediate results, `scan`
-- `sum` and `prefixSums`.
-- `sum` and `runningSum`.
-- `total` and `runningTotals`

 ## TC39 Proposal